openzipkin/brave/.github/CONTRIBUTING.md

 When submitting code, please apply [Square Code Style](https://github.com/square/java-code-styles).
 * If the settings import correctly, CodeStyle/Java will be named Square and use 2 space tab and indent, with 4 space continuation indent.

+You may also want to configure your IDE to perform `null` analysis using Brave's source retention annotation `brave.internal.Nullable`.
+For example, in IntelliJ, search for "Nullable" under "Inspections".
+Click "Configure Annotations", then add `brave.internal.Nullable` as a "Nullable Annotation".

 ## License

 By contributing your code, you agree to license your contribution under